We Can’t Continue Living on Imports and Debt!

-We must also reform our tax system, and institute a Value-Added Tax (VAT).
-The VAT is used successfully by most of our competitor nations, and many respected American politicians, such as former Senator Ernest Hollings, have proposed a VAT as a way to jump-start our economy.
-Senator Hollings states that by lowering income taxes, eliminating the corporate tax and using a VAT we could bring in substantially more income for the United States while creating jobs, leveling the playing field on trade, and spurring investment in domestic production.
+We must also reform our tax system, and institute a competitive tax plan, including a border consumption tax.
+The form of a border consumption tax is used successfully by most of our competitor nations, and many respected American politicians, such as former Senator Ernest Hollings, have proposed a border consumption tax as a way to jump-start our economy.
+Senator Hollings states that by lowering income taxes, eliminating the corporate tax and using a border consumption tax we could bring in substantially more income for the United States while creating jobs, leveling the playing field on trade, and spurring investment in domestic production.

-The VAT would also allow companies to repatriate the trillions in funds they currently hold overseas and reinvest them in the United States, encouraging domestic production.
+The border consumption tax would also allow companies to repatriate the trillions in funds they currently hold overseas and reinvest them in the United States, encouraging domestic production.

 We can still get our country back on the right path, but we must immediately stop our failed “free trade” policies and return to policies that work for the United States.